Slicer/Slicer/Docs/developer_guide/python_faq.md

 ## How to use a loadable module from Python

-Both Python scripted loadable modules and C++ loadable modules can be used from Python in multiple ways: by modfiying MRML nodes, calling methods of the module logic object, and adding reusable GUI widgets provided by the module.
+Both Python scripted loadable modules and C++ loadable modules can be used from Python in multiple ways: by modifying MRML nodes, calling methods of the module logic object, and adding reusable GUI widgets provided by the module.

 It may be tempting to use another module via the module's GUI (for example, by simulating button clicks), since Qt allows access to widgets via public methods, signals, and properties.
 However, a module GUI is not designed to be manipulated programmatically, and doing so could lead to unexpected behavior.
-Therefore, it is only recommended to interact with a moudule GUI object for testing and debugging.
+Therefore, it is only recommended to interact with a module GUI object for testing and debugging.

 ### Calling methods of a module logic